-Here you can read all about what sinus surgery involves, what it costs in the US, and what to expect afterwards.
-Don’t miss our tips for reducing the cost of the procedure – it’s possible to save hundreds if you know how!
+Here you can read all about what a sinus lift for implants involves, what sinus surgery costs in the US, and what to expect afterward.
+Don't miss our tips for reducing the cost of the procedure – it's possible to save hundreds if you know how!

 Table of contents

 It's a surgical procedure which grafts bone to the upper jaw at the position of the molar and premolar teeth.
 The maxillary sinus membrane is lifted upwards to make space for the additional bone.

 The sinus system has several parts but it's the maxillary sinuses which sit closest to our teeth.
 You might sometimes get a toothache when you have congestion or a bad cold – this is because the pressure on the sinuses transfers to the tooth roots in the upper jaw.

 The technical name for this procedure is a “maxillary sinus floor augmentation”, but you may also hear the terms “sinus augmentation” and “sinus graft” used.
 A specially-trained dental clinician, periodontist or oral surgeon carries out the surgery.

 Why might you need the sinus lift procedure?

 A sinus augmentation is performed when a patient has insufficient bone in their upper jaw to support a dental implant.
 Dental implants fuse with the jaw bone in a process called osseointegration.
 But this relies on there being a certain amount of bone present.